 Should you choose to try and follow Bourdain in Bologna, I recommend strolling the streets until you find a cafe with al fresco options – then order a negroni with whatever food you choose.

 In the town of Borgo Tossignano, Bourdain and White dine at Trattoria Fita which is famous for their Bistecca alla Fiorentina, a three-inch deep t-bone cut served with salt, oil, goleta, and crazy sausage (which uses many of the internal organs).

-How they fit in any meat after multiple courses of pasta, cured ham, and cheese is beyond me – that was obviously one of Bordain’s superpowers!
+How they fit in any meat after multiple courses of pasta, cured ham, and cheese is beyond me – that was obviously one of Bourdain’s superpowers!

-In the town of Modena, another famous foodie stop in Emilia-Romagna, Tony and Michale visit Acetaia Pedroni, a maker of traditional – and really, really good – basalmic vinagrette.
-The foods they eat are relatively simpler – but are topped with the vinagrette which takes them to another level; tortellini, braised chicken thights in lambrusco, slow-cooked spare ribs in white wine with cipollini onion, fritata, and a Parmigiano-Reggiano cheese dish to finish.
+In the town of Modena, another famous foodie stop in Emilia-Romagna, Tony and Michale visit Acetaia Pedroni, a maker of traditional – and really, really good – balsamic vinaigrette.
+The foods they eat are relatively simpler – but are topped with the vinaigrette which takes them to another level; tortellini, braised chicken thighs in Lambrusco, slow-cooked spare ribs in white wine with cipollini onion, frittata, and a Parmigiano-Reggiano cheese dish to finish.